AtomicLinkRPC/alr-preview/docs/promotional.md

 | **Discovery**            | External (Consul, etcd, etc.)        | Built-in registry/resolver           |
 | **Evolution**            | Manual versioning & deprecation      | Automatic structural negotiation     |
 | **Peak Efficiency**      | Tens/hundreds of thousands of calls/sec | Tens/hundreds of millions of calls/sec |

-## Call To Action
-Pilot ALR in a contained, high-traffic microservice.
-Measure the deltas in CPU usage, latency, and infrastructure cost.
-Use the results to build a phased adoption roadmap across your latency and bandwidth-critical services.